Hippo insurance review

 - Hail-resistant roof: Your roof must be certified as hail-resistant during the initial installation to be eligible for this discount.

-Is Hippo right for you?
+Is Hippo the right insurance company for you?

 Hippo could be a strong contender if you’re searching for home insurance with better-than-average coverage options.
 Their online quoting process is quick and easy, allowing customers to choose from three clearly-defined levels of coverage.
 Even if you elect for the base tier of coverage, you can tailor the details of your policy by lowering or raising limits or deductibles, and adding or opting out of specific coverages.
 In addition, the variety of discounts available may be just as competitive as those found at more traditional insurance companies.